Dijkstra’s Algorithm: A Complete Guide for 2025

 4. Repeat: Visit the nearest node, update distances, and continue until all nodes are explored or the destination is reached.

-Let’s break this down with a simple dijkstra's algorithm example.
-Suppose you have four cities (A, B, C, D), and we need to find the shortest path from city A to city D. The roads between them have different lengths:
+Let’s break down Dijkstra’s Algorithm with a simple example.
+Suppose you have four cities (A, B, C, D), and we need to find the shortest path from city A to city D.

 Now, let’s apply Dijkstra’s shortest path algorithm.

 Start with the source city (A).
-Set the distance to A as 0 and all others as infinity:
+Set the distance to A as 0 and all others as infinity.

 A |